-BASIS OF RATING: Applicants who meet the Minimum Requirements for the position will be further evaluated by applying the selection criteria to the submitted resume and narrative.
+BASIS OF RATING: Applicants who meet the Minimum Requirements for the position (Education/Experiences and Other Requirements) will be further evaluated by applying the selection criteria to the submitted resume and narrative.
 Those applicants determined to be competitively ranked will also be evaluated on interview performance and satisfactory professional reference checks.
-The most qualified applicant(s) may also be required to perform a writing task during the application period which would be evaluated.

 Applicants are required to submit a one page narrative demonstrating how they are qualified for the position.
-The narrative should take into consideration the selection criteria, describing your experience, training, education and/or awards you have received that are relevant to the position.
+The narrative should take into consideration the selection criteria describing your experience, training, education and/or awards they have received that are relevant to each criteria.
 Be sure to include your name and the announcement number at the top of the page.

 The applicants determined to be competitively ranked will be interviewed and may be required to provide a writing sample.
 Face-to-face interviews will be conducted in Washington D.C.
-OCR will not pay for expenses associated with the interviews but will conduct telephone or videoconference interviews for those not available in Washington D.C.
+CS3 will not pay for expenses associated with the interviews but will conduct telephone or videoconference interviews for those not available in Washington D.C.
 Professional references and academic credentials will be evaluated for applicants being considered for selection.